Cyber-Criminals Ease Off Travel Industry

 Cyber-criminals are redirecting their attacks from the travel and hospitality industry to the computer and IT sector.

-According to new research by Specops Software, 4 in 5 businesses in the computer and IT industry have seen an increase in cybercrime threats since COVID-19 made working from home the new normal.
+According to new research by Specops Software, four in five businesses in the computer and IT industry have seen an increase in cybercrime threats since COVID-19 made working from home the new normal.
 The percentage of businesses attacked in this sector was higher than that found to exist in any other field.

 While cyber-attacks against the travel and hospitality sector have gone up since the global health pandemic began, the increase was the smallest one experienced by any industry.